 Learn how to interpret, analyse and tell about reality with the language of art as you create exhibitions, shows and cultural events.
-This is what awaits you in the Master’s Degree in Curatorial Practice at IED Firenze
+This is what awaits you in the Master’s Course in Curatorial Practice at IED Firenze

-The Master’s Degree in Curatorial Practice at IED Firenze is training up future professional curators with solid theory knowledge and extensive hands-on experience in creating exhibitions and shows from concept development all the way to project execution.
+The Master’s Course in Curatorial Practice at IED Firenze is training up future professional curators with solid theory knowledge and extensive hands-on experience in creating exhibitions and shows from concept development all the way to project execution.

 Get involved in current debates and create new worlds using the visual language of art

-The Master’s Degree in Curatorial Practice at IED Firenze provides a step-by-step working method that can be successfully applied when managing such projects as exhibitions or shows from early concept development to complete execution.
+The Master’s Course in Curatorial Practice at IED Firenze provides a step-by-step working method that can be successfully applied when managing such projects as exhibitions or shows from early concept development to complete execution.
 It will also help you develop a project design approach to address all the challenges and persistent changes that the contemporary art industry is continuing to experience.